1975 Atlantic hurricane season

-The 1975 Atlantic hurricane season was a near average hurricane season with nine named storms forming, of which six became hurricanes.
-Three of those six became major hurricanes, which are Category 3 (113 kn sustained winds) or higher systems on the Saffir–Simpson scale.
+The 1975 Atlantic hurricane season was the longest season on record, spanning 342 days from the formation of a subtropical storm on January 4 to the dissipation of a subtropical storm on December 12.
+It also featured the first tropical storm to be upgraded to hurricane status using only satellite imagery, as well at the first major hurricane that formed from a subtropical storm.
+In terms of activity, the 1975 season was near average, with twelve nameable storms forming, of which seven became hurricanes.
+Four of those seven became major hurricanes, which are Category 3 intensity or higher on the Saffir–Simpson scale.
 The season officially began on June 1 and lasted until November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic Ocean.

-The first system, Tropical Depression One, developed on June 24.
-Tropical Storm Amy in July caused minor beach erosion and coastal flooding from North Carolina to New Jersey, and killed one person when a ship capsized offshore North Carolina.
+The first system, an unnamed subtropical storm, developed on January 4.
+Hurricane Amy, which formed six months later, caused minor beach erosion and coastal flooding from North Carolina to New Jersey in July, and killed one person when a ship capsized offshore North Carolina.
 Hurricane Blanche brought strong winds to portions of Atlantic Canada, leaving about $6.2 million (1975 USD) in damage.
 Hurricane Caroline brought high tides and flooding to northeastern Mexico and Texas, with two drownings in the latter.
+In late August, Doris became the first tropical storm to be upgraded to a hurricane based solely on satellite imagery, and the first major hurricane that formed from a subtropical storm.

 The most significant storm of the season was Hurricane Eloise, a Category 3 hurricane that struck the Florida Panhandle at peak intensity, after bringing severe flooding to the Caribbean.
 Eloise caused 80 fatalities, including 34 in Puerto Rico, 7 in Dominican Republic, 18 in Haiti, and 21 in the United States, with 4 in Florida.
 The hurricane left about $560 million in damage in the United States.
 Hurricane Gladys, a Category 4 hurricane, was the most intense tropical cyclone of the season, but left little impact on land.
-Also, it was the first tropical storm to be upgraded to a hurricane based solely on satellite imagery.
 Two tropical depressions also caused damage and fatalities.
 Collectively, the tropical cyclones of this season resulted in 87 deaths and about $564.7 million in damage.